 “By early 1989 the popular media were declaring that “all scientists” agreed that warming was real and catastrophic in its potential.
 By the fall of 1989 some media were becoming aware that there was controversy.
 Cries followed from environmentalists that skeptics were receiving excessive exposure.“ – Same as today, except that the “skeptics” are called “deniers” now.
 Continue reading Richard Lindzen on the Origin and Nature of the Alleged Scientific Consensus (1992)

-As US Senator and later a vice president, Al Gore successfully imposed climate alarmism on the scientific institutions and mostly suppressed dissent.
-But he had few failures, and only some of them became publicly known.
+As U.S. senator and later as vice president, Al Gore successfully imposed climate alarmism on scientific institutions and suppressed dissent.
+But, he had few failures and only some of them became publicly known.
 This book chapter by Professor Fred Singer tells about one of them, when Al Gore targeted him personally.
 Excerpts from it follow.
 Links in the excerpts are mine.
 Continue reading Prof. Fred Singer on Suppression of Science by Al Gore

 Excerpts from Richard Lindzen, op-ed in Los Angeles Times, 1997.